psforever/PSF-LoginServer/README.md

 # PlanetSide Login Server [![Build Status](https://travis-ci.org/psforever/PSF-LoginServer.svg?branch=master)](https://travis-ci.org/psforever/PSF-LoginServer) [![Code coverage](https://codecov.io/gh/psforever/PSF-LoginServer/coverage.svg?branch=master)](https://codecov.io/gh/psforever/PSF-LoginServer/)
-This project contains the code to run and manage the login server role for PlanetSide 1.
+This project contains the code to run and manage the login and world server roles for PlanetSide 1.
+The login server and world server are currently combined for ease of contributing.

 ![PSForever Login Server banner](https://i.imgur.com/EkbIv5x.png)

-The login server and world server are currently combined for ease of contributing.
-The world and game servers are build to work with PlanetSide version 3.15.84.0.
+The login and world servers are built to work with PlanetSide version 3.15.84.0.
 Anything older is not guaranteed to work.
 Currently there are no releases of the server.
 You will need to have a development environment set up in order to get it running.
+Or you can jump right in and join the [public test server](#connecting-to-the-server-through-the-client)!

 ## Build Requirements

 * SBT 0.13.x
 * Scala 2.11.8
-* https://github.com/psforever/PSCrypto - binary DLL (Windows) or Shared Library (Linux) placed in the root directory of the project.
+* PSCrypto v1.1 - binary DLL (Windows) or Shared Library (Linux) placed in the root directory of the project.
+See [Downloading PSCrypto](#downloading-pscrypto) to get it set up.
-* PSCrypto v1.1

 ## Setting up a Build Environment
 PSF-LoginServer is built using Simple Build Tool (SBT), which allows it to be built on any platform.
 SBT is the Scala version of Make, but is more powerful as build definitions are written in Scala.
 SBT is distributed as a Java JAR and the only dependency it has is a JDK.